binaryphile/concorde/README.md

     references in order to interpolate them

 -   `is_set` - determine whether the named variable is set or not

--   `local_ary` - create a local array from an array literal or variable reference

--   `local_hsh` - create a local hash from a hash literal or variable reference

 -   `sourced` - determine whether the current file is being sourced or not